Monmon891Awesome/code-of-meridaeia/PRIVACY_POLICY.md

 ## 📋 Introduction

-Welcome to the **CodeQuest Beta Testing Program**!
+Welcome to the **Code of Meridaeia Beta Testing Program**!
 This document outlines how we collect, use, protect, and respect your data during the beta testing phase.
 We are committed to **privacy-first design** and **minimal data collection**.

 ### Our Core Principles